francescaansell/HumanResourceManagement/README.md

 7. Inefficient Use of Get Methods
 8. Inefficiently Utilizing ArrayList<Employee> Instead of Existing UserList Object
-9. Lack a method to calculate amount of PTO remaining
+9. Lack a method to calculate amount of PTO remaining Was not implemented because this use case has been removed from scope.
 10. Using a for loop instead of a pipeline